The Multicloud Defense Gateway and Service VPCs or VNets

-Multicloud Defense Gateway is a network-based security platform comprised of a network load balancer with a cluster of Multicloud Defense Gateway instances.
-It is an auto-scaling and self-healing cluster that scales out and in depending on the traffic load.
+Multicloud Defense Gateway is a network-based security platform comprising of a network load balancer with a cluster of Multicloud Defense Gateway instances.
+It is an auto-scaling and self-healing cluster that scales out or in depending on the traffic load.
 Multicloud Defense Controller and gateway instances exchange constant and continuous information about the state, health and telemetry.
-The Multicloud Defense Controller makes the decision to scale out/in by measuring the telemetry data received from the gateway instances.
+The Multicloud Defense Controller makes the decision to scale out or in by measuring the telemetry data received from the gateway instances.
 The gateways can be configured to run in multiple availability zones for a highly available, resilient architecture.
-This ensures that a single availability zones failure from a cloud service provider does not compromise the security posture for running applications.
+This ensures that a single availability zone's failure from a cloud service provider does not compromise the security posture for running applications.

 Once you have configured a gateway and any corresponding VPCs or VNets, you can use the Gateway Details page in the Multicloud Defense Controller to view and manage the state of them.